Guide: Atypical Moles (Dysplastic Nevi)

 An atypical mole does not automatically need surgical removal if it doesn’t show any signs of change and a doctor has assessed it5.
 Each case is different, so ask your doctor for the best course of action for your moles, especially if you have an atypical mole that has shown signs of change or is different from your other moles — a so-called ‘ugly duckling’.

-When seeing your doctor, use the opportunity to ask if you should do regular skin self-examinations or if using an app like Miiskin is recommended for you.
+When seeing your doctor, use the opportunity to ask if you should do regular skin self-examinations and if using a skin monitoring app is recommended for you.

 Make a difference.
 Share this article.